-Hiriketiya is located on a horseshoe-shaped bay where intense turquoise waters hit the golden beach flanked by a lush palm tree jungle.
-Thanks to its laid-back vibe, Hiriketiya can still be considered as a hidden gem.
-It attracts a certain type of visitor, mainly surfers, yoga enthusiastics and creatives, who have made a vibrant melting pot of cultures from this tiny beach town on the southern coast of Sri Lanka.
+Hiriketiya is a horseshoe-shaped bay along Sri Lanka’ s South Coast where intense turquoise waters hit the golden beach flanked by a lush palm tree jungle.
+Thanks to its laid-back vibe, Hiriketiya is a hidden gem and attracts a certain type of visitor, mainly surfers, yoga ehnthusiastics and creatives.
+This combination makes a vibrant melting pot of cultures from this tiny beach town.
 The mix of locals and expats works perfectly in Hiriketiya and even led to the opening of the first Digital Nomad co-working and living space in Sri Lanka, Verse Collective.
-Because of these reasons, we decided to base ourselves for 5 days in Hiriketiya to enjoy the chill beach vibes, get work done and eat healthy at the many lovely cafes and restaurants.
-Meanwhile we explored the surroundings so we could share this comprehensive blog with you with the 12 best things to do in and around Hiriketiya.
+Hiriketiya is therefore a great place for Digital Nomads to base yourself for some time.
+To get work done, but also to enjoy the waves, beautiful beach and fun things to do in and around Hiriketiya.

 Surfing at Hiriketiya beach

 Hiriketiya is a real surfers paradise thanks to the perfect left-hander and the very relaxed atmosphere.
 With waves rolling in 10 months a year, Hiriketiya bay provides a challenge for all grades of surfers.
 The smaller swell during the peak season from December – February is great for beginners, while the waves are at their best from August until December.
 During that time intermediate and experienced surfers can take on the left-handers rolling perfectly into shore.